Finn the Human: Appearances

 A flower blooms from the stump where Finn's arm used to be, and eventually grows into a new arm.
 He loses his control of his regrown arm, which transforms into a grass doppelgänger called Fern in the eighth season two-part episode "Preboot / Reboot".
 The violent and reckless Fern acts as a foil to Finn, who has matured over the course of the series.
 Finn later attempts to redeem Fern, who shares many of the shortcomings Finn had when he was younger.
 In the following episode, "Two Swords," Finn is fitted with a robotic arm by Princess Bubblegum.

 The miniseries Islands, which aired as part of season eight, sees Finn search for the surviving humans who left the continent and moved to an archipelago centuries after the Great Mushroom War.
 Finn meets his mother Minerva, a doctor who has uploaded her mind to a network of robots.
 Minerva tries to force Finn to stay on the island where she can protect him until Finn convinces her to let him go.
-He invites the humans to return to Ooo, but they choose to remain on their islands.
+He invites the humans to return to Ooo, but they choose to remain on their islands for the time being.

 In the series finale "Come Along With Me," Finn and Jake help Princess Bubblegum fight her dictatorial uncle Gumbald.
 Realizing that violence is not the answer to the conflict, they ally with Gumbald to defeat the evil deity GOLB, who is intent on destroying Ooo.
 Finn's robotic arm is snapped off when he and the other protagonists are eaten by GOLB.
 GOLB is defeated, although Fern dies in the aftermath.
 Finn promises to plant Fern's seedling in the ruins of the treehouse, which has been destroyed.
 The seedling grows into a new treehouse, with a grass sword inside.
-Finn and Jake are shown relaxing on a beach.
+Finn and Jake are shown relaxing on a beach when the humans return to Ooo for the first time in centuries.

 The Adventure Time: Distant Lands special "Together Again" takes place sometime after the end of the series, when Finn has died of old age.
-He then journeys through the Dead Worlds to be reunited with Jake, who is also deceased.
-After reuniting with Jake in the afterlife, the two choose to reincarnate back into the living world.
+He then journeys through the Dead Worlds to be reunited with Jake, who predeceased him.
+After reuniting with Jake in the afterlife, the two choose to reincarnate back into the living world together.